qiskit-community/qiskit-experiments/docs/tutorials/calibrations.rst

     d0, inst_map = pulse.DriveChannel(qubit), pulse.InstructionScheduleMap()

-We now take the ideal x pulse amplitude reported by the backend and add/subtract a 2% over/underrotation to it by scaling the ideal amplitude and see if the experiment can detect this over/underrotation.
-We replace the default X pulse in the instruction schedule map with this over/underrotated pulse.
+We now take the ideal :math:`X` pulse amplitude reported by the backend and add/subtract a 2% over/underrotation to it by scaling the ideal amplitude and see if the experiment can detect this over/underrotation.
+We replace the default :math:`X` pulse in the instruction schedule map with this over/under-rotated pulse.

 .. jupyter-execute::